We just launched Snapshots in Neon - Read how they compare to AWS RDS

 note

-You can find the connection string for your database in the Connection Details widget on the Neon Dashboard.
+You can find the connection string for your database by clicking the Connect button on your Project Dashboard.
 For more information, see Connect from any application.

 important